lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

     function universalReceiverDelegate(address caller, uint256 value, bytes32 typeId, bytes memory data) public returns (bytes memory) {
         // Any logic could be written here:
-        // - Interfact with DeFi protocol contract to sell the new tokens received automatically.
+        // - Interact with DeFi protocol contract to sell the new tokens received automatically.
-        // - Register the token received on other registery contract.
+        // - Register the token received on other registry contract.
         // - Allow only tokens with `_TOKEN_RECEIVING_HASH` hash and reject the others.
         // - revert; so in this way the wallet will have the option to reject any token.
     }